Eastgate Systems Serious Hypertext

 Do you only publish hypertexts written in Storyspace?

 No. We publish hypertexts of merit regardless of the software used to create them.
-Our authors have used many kinds of authoring software in addition to Storyspace, including Macromedia's Flash, Director, HyperCard, Oracle Media Objects, and Toolbox.
+Our authors have used many kinds of authoring software.
 Some have even written their own environments, creating hypertexts that are original right down to the code.

 When Eastgate started publishing hypertexts in 1987, there weren't many hypertexts around, and there were very few tools.
 At that time, anyone who was committed to hypertext publishing would have had to develop the tools, publish the literature, and promote them both, and that is what Eastgate did.
 There weren't many other options.
 Since then, we've kept all our titles in print and available, which has naturally resulted in a preponderance of Storyspace works in the catalogue.
 This may change with time, but we don't expect to stop publishing Storyspace hypertexts either.
 Since its first release, Storyspace has proven enormously popular among writers interested in hypertext, and we're pleased to report that it continues to be the hypertext tool of choice for many.